ztachip/ztachip/Documentation/mcore_programmer_guide.md

 > EXE_LOCKSTEP(convolution::exe,np,nt);
 ```

 Example below invokes tensor operator in 2 steps.
-First a function pointer is assigned and then tensor operator is invoked via this function pointer.
+First a function pointer (pointer to function as defined in pcore program) is assigned to a 32-bit integer variable
+and then tensor operator is invoked via this function pointer.

 ```
+uint32_t func;
-func=ztamBuildKernelFunc(convolution::exe,np,nt); // Assign function pointer
+func=ztamBuildKernelFunc($convolution::exe,np,nt); // Assign function pointer
 > EXE_LOCKSTEP(func);
 ```

-## 6 Stream processing
+## 7 Stream processing

 Transfer to/from PCORE memory space can be streamed through a stream processor for processing.